Facioscapulohumeral muscular dystrophy: Assessing D4Z4 length

-Restriction fragment length polymorphism (RFLP) analysis was the first genetic test developed and is still used as of 2020, although it is being phased out by newer methods.
+Restriction fragment length polymorphism (RFLP) analysis was the first genetic test developed and is still used as of 2020, although newer methods are poised to supplant this test.
 It involves dicing the DNA with restriction enzymes and sorting the resulting restriction fragments by size using southern blot.
 The restriction enzymes EcoRI and BlnI are commonly used.
 EcoRI isolates the 4q and 10q repeat arrays, and BlnI dices the 10q sequence into small pieces, allowing 4q to be distinguished.
 The EcoRI restriction fragment is composed of three parts: 1) 5.7 kb proximal part, 2) the central, variable size D4Z4 repeat array, and 3) the distal part, usually 1.25 kb.
 The proximal portion has a sequence of DNA stainable by the probe p13E-11, which is commonly used to visualize the EcoRI fragment during southern blot.
 The name "p13E-11" reflects that it is a subclone of a DNA sequence designated as cosmid 13E during the human genome project.
 Considering that each D4Z4 repeat is 3.3 kb, and the EcoRI fragment contains about 5 kb of DNA that is not part of the D4Z4 repeat array, the number of D4Z4 units can be calculated.